gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

     return [lineups[i] for i in indices]
 ```

 Using this method, even low fitness lineups have a chance at being selected, increasing diversity in the population.
-High fitness lineups can be selected multiple times, which helps us exploit[^gradient-ascent-approx] the information we have about which lineups might be the best.
+High fitness lineups can be selected multiple times, which helps us exploit the information we have about which lineups might be the best.[^gradient-ascent-approx]

 ### Restarts